Baduit/PainPerdu/README.md

 ## Interpreter
 ### Build instructions
-It requires a recent version of cmake and a compiler supporting C++20.
+It requires a recent version of cmake, a compiler supporting C++20 and vcpkg for depencies.

-All dependencies are either directly included in the repo or included as a submodule.

 It uses:
 - [Rang](https://github.com/Baduit/PainPerdu/tree/master/lib/external/Rang) a simple library to have color for my (very basics) logs